 Extract the exe binary into a folder of your choice.

-Step 2: Registering yourself on a Pool
+Step 2: Registering with a Pool (if not solo mining)

 Get yourself and account there and make sure you obtain a username and worker details and the pool’s address and port.